serverless/blog/posts/2018-03-09-serverless-by-the-numbers-2018-data-report.md

 ## Event sources

-So first of all, just what are developers putting inside all these services they’re deploying?
+To address the biggest question of the day: just what are developers putting inside all these services they’re deploying?

 ### APIs dominate

 The answer: http.

-So first, a bit of background.
+So, a bit of useful background before we dig in.
 Services with only one event type make up 79% of all services.
 16% of all services utilize exactly two event types, and 4% of all services contain three or more.

 To make the data a bit easier to ingest, we’re going to break this out a few different ways.
 First, here’s a chart showing only the single event-source services (remember, this is 79% of the whole):